Distributionally Robust Self Paced Curriculum Reinforcement Learning: Method

 \subsection{Practical Implementation}

-In practice, we do not have access to \(\beta^*\), so we use \(\beta_\phi\) as an approximation with \(\phi\) as a neural network updated to maximize \(V_{\text{robust}}\).
-Our final algorithm is RL-algorithm agnostic and proceeds in a block-coordinate ascent fashion, similar to \cite{klink2020self}.
-At each timestep, we compute the the current curriculum budget \(\epsilon_t\) and the policy \(\pi_\theta\) and \(\beta_\phi\) are updated.
-This step is RL algorithm-agnostic, and any algorithm that learns the value function or can be used to approximate the value function can be made robust by using \(V_{\text{robust}}\) in the update and updating \(\phi\) in the direction that maximizes \(V_{\text{robust}}\).
-We then compute the curriculum gradient with respect to \(\epsilon_t\) and transition to \(\epsilon_{t+1}\).
-We give the full algorithm in Algorithm~\ref{alg:dr-spcl}.
+In practice, we do not have access to \(\beta^*(s,a)\), so we use \(\beta_\phi(s,a)\) as an approximation.
+We estimate the expected dual variable using a minibatch \(\mathcal{B}\) from the replay buffer.
+Our final algorithm is RL-algorithm-agnostic and proceeds in a block-coordinate ascent fashion.
+We provide the full algorithm in Algorithm~\ref{alg:dr-spcl}.